 This is number one for several reasons.
 But the most important reason?
 If you can’t track, analyse, or measure something - don’t do it.
 Don’t give yourself the headache of spending time and money on something where you can’t find out if it works.

 When you’re promoting your law firm, you want to make sure you’re pooling your efforts into the things that are working - and that’s where measuring and reporting comes in.
 The best marketing platforms (such as HubSpot) should allow you to measure everything from your social media interactions to your content engagements, your keyword execution to your website’s performance.
-With this data, you’ll see where you need to make improvements or what you should stop doing all together.
+With this data, you’ll see where you need to make improvements or what you should stop doing altogether.

 2. Ask for Online Reviews